digs1998/DigiChat/README.md

 ## How to get started

 Create Conda environment

 `conda create -n <env> python=3.10`

 Activate the environment

 `conda activate <env>`

 Clone the repository

 `git clone https://github.com/digs1998/DigiChat.git`

-Run the requirements file to download the libraries by doing `pip install -r requirements.txt`
+Run the requirements file to download the libraries

+`pip install -r requirements.txt`

 Once we have all the required components, run the below command to visualize the chatbot